SJTU-IPADS/HEDB/README.md

 #### Is HEDB limited to ARM?

-**Absolutely not!** You can deploy it to any TEE or CC platform that you like.
+**Absolutely not!** You can deploy it to any TEE or CC platform you like.
 For exmaple, confidential VM (CVM) is widely available on today's trusted hardware, such as AMD SEV(-ES,-SNP), Intel TDX, IBM PEF, ARMv9 Realm.
 You can deploy HEDB's integrity zone (DBMS+extension) using one CVM, and HEDB's privacy zone (operators) in another CVM.
 That's it!

 To reproduce the performance evaluation results, you can run HEDB using two CVMs on a CC machine.